JackStelling/BiasMitigation/LNTL/README.md

 Features of Colab you may need to edit if you want to run locally or elsewhere:
 - Most scripts start with a mount drive command to access files on Google Drive.
-- File paths will need to be ammended depending on where you run the script.
+- File paths will need to be amended depending on where you run the script.
 - File imports using *.ipynb* require slightly different syntax so most import statements have the module *import_ipynb* to handle this standard *.py* scripts don't require this.
-- The command 'cv2.imshow' from Pythons computer visions package doesnt work in Colab so we run a patch allowing 'cv2_imshow' instead - outside of Colab this will need to be ammended.
+- The command 'cv2.imshow' from Pythons computer vision package doesnt work in Colab so we run a patch allowing 'cv2_imshow' instead - outside of Colab this will need to be amended.
 - A useful command line tool to convert the scripts from *.ipynb* -----> *.py*  can be found here: https://nbconvert.readthedocs.io/en/latest/

 </br>